Sonicare: Product and technology

-The brush head vibrates at hundreds of times per second, with the latest models at 31,000 strokes per minute or 62,000 movements per minute (517 Hz).
-Rather than connecting to its charger with conductors, it uses inductive charging—the charger includes the primary winding of the voltage-reducing transformer and the fat handle of the brush includes the secondary winding.
+The brush head vibrates at hundreds of times per second, with the latest models at 31,000 strokes per minute (517 Hz) or 62,000 movements per minute (1033 Hz).
+Rather than connecting to its charger with conductors, it uses inductive charging—the charger includes the primary winding of the voltage-reducing transformer and the handle of the brush includes the secondary winding.
 The replaceable head is also driven magnetically.
-Currently, there are multiple types of Sonicare brushes to appeal to every consumer.
-Typically, the sonicare costs over $100 but new models are available for the price conscious consumer.
-Also, there is a Sonicare for kids that has 2 different heads that works with a wide variety of ages.
+Currently, there are multiple types of Sonicare brushes.